Code-Institute-Submissions/memory-blocks/README.md

     1. A game that will help sharpen my memory, so I can boost my memory performance in other areas of my life.
     2. A game that that has different levels of difficulty, so I can continue to challenge myself as my memory skills improve.
     3. To be able to keep track of my high score, so I can challenge myself to beat it.
-    4. A challenging game, so I can feel a sense of achievement when I play well in the game.
-    5. A game that I can play on all devices, so I can play it any time or place.
+    4. A game that I can play on all devices, so I can play it at any time or place.

     As a young player, I want:

     1. A game that is simple and intuitive to play, so I do not need to spend too much time learning how to play the game.
     2. Easy controls for the game, so I can play the game comfortably and effortlessly.
-    3. A game that is fun to play, so I can share and play with my family and friends.
+    3. A game that is fun and exciting to play, so I can share and play with my family and friends.

     As an adult player or parent, I want: